LisaNicvert/PhDaxis02_camtrapHawkes/README.md

 In order to install the environment needed to run the analyses, you have two choices:

--   **Install the packages with R:** This option works only if you use Linux of Mac OS, as the R package `UnitEvents` is not avaliable on Windows.
+-   **Install packages via R directly on your OS:** This option works only if you use Linux of Mac OS, as the R package `UnitEvents` is not avaliable on Windows.
--   **Use [Docker](https://www.docker.com/):** this option allows you to reproduce the analyses on Linux, Mac OS or Windows.
+-   **Install packages via [Docker](https://www.docker.com/):** this option allows you to reproduce the analyses on Linux, Mac OS or Windows.

-### Install packages via R
+### Install packages via R directly on your OS

 #### Install `UnitEvents` dependencies